florestefano1975/comfyui-prompt-composer/README.md

 To update comfyui-prompt-composer:

-1. open the terminal on the ComfyUI installation folder
+1. open the terminal on the comfyui-prompt-composer folder
 2. digit: `cd custom_nodes`
 3. digit: `cd comfyui-prompt-composer`
 4. digit: `git pull`